 "When I need to learn something new, I break it down into small discrete bits of knowledge or information I can learn along the way.
 This helps me figure out where to start and makes the process much less overwhelming for me."

-Jim Beeler, Project Director of Innovative Schools Initiative
+Jim Beeler, Director of Digital Promise Schools

 "The next thing I want to learn is to be a better songwriter, to write and play something that resonates with someone other than my Mom (who politely likes anything that I play)."